-- A statement that the Respondent is presumed not responsible for the alleged Title IX Sexual Harassment and a determination regarding responsibility is made at the conclusion of the grievance process; - Notice that each party may have an advisor of their choice who may be, but is not required to be, an attorney and who may inspect and review evidence; - Information regarding the availability of support and assistance through College resources and the opportunity to meet with the Title IX Coordinator in person to discuss resources, rights, and options; - Notice of the College's prohibition of Retaliation of the Complainant, the Respondent, and witnesses; that the College will take prompt action when Retaliation is reported; and how to report acts of Retaliation; and - Notice that the Student Code of Conduct prohibits knowingly making false statements and knowingly submitting false information during the grievance process.
+- Notice of the College's prohibition of Retaliation of the Complainant, the Respondent, and witnesses; that the College will take prompt action when Retaliation is reported; and how to report acts of Retaliation; and - 7.
+Notice that the Student Code of Conduct prohibits knowingly making false statements and knowingly submitting false information during the grievance process. - ii.
 If, during the course of an investigation, the Title IX Coordinator decides to investigate additional allegations about the Complainant or Respondent relating to the same facts or circumstances but not included in the earlier written notice, the Title IX Coordinator will provide an amended Notice of Allegations to the parties.

-XII.
-TIMELINES
+12. TIMELINES

+a.
 Throughout these Procedures, the College designates timelines for different steps of the process.
 The Title IX Coordinator has authority to extend such timelines for good cause.
 Good cause may include, but is not limited to, considerations such as the absence of a party, a party's advisor, or a witness; concurrent law enforcement activity; or the need for language assistance or accommodation of disability.
 In the case of such an extension, the Title IX Coordinator will notify the affected parties of the extension, including the reason(s) for the extension.

+b.
 The phrase "business days" shall refer to those days ordinarily recognized by the College academic calendar as workdays.

-XIII.
-ADVISORS
+13. ADVISORS

+- a.
 Throughout the resolution process (whether informal or investigative), the Complainant and a Respondent may each have an advisor of their choice to provide support and guidance.
-An advisor may accompany the Complainant/Respondent to any meeting with the Title IX Coordinator, the investigator, or to a hearing.

-Prior to the hearing, a party's advisor has an exclusively non-speaking role, and may not otherwise present evidence, argue, or assert any right on behalf of the party.
+An advisor may accompany the Complainant/Respondent to any meeting with the Title IX Coordinator, the investigator, or to a hearingPrior to the hearing, a party's advisor has an exclusively non-speaking role, and may not otherwise present evidence, argue, or assert any right on behalf of the party.
 And, at the hearing, an advisor's role is limited to quietly conferring with the Complainant/Respondent through written correspondence or whisper.
 An advisor may not speak for the party they are supporting or address any other participant or the Hearing Officer except as necessary to conduct cross-examination as explained below.
 Advisors must conduct the cross-examination of all witnesses directly, orally, and in real time at the hearing.
-Neither party may conduct cross-examinations personally.
+Neither party may conduct cross-examinations personally. - b.
 The College (including any official acting on behalf of the College such as the Hearing Officer) has the right at all times to determine what constitutes appropriate behavior on the part of an advisor.
 For example, the College will not tolerate an advisor questioning a witness in an abusive, intimidating, or disrespectful manner.
 The College has the right to take appropriate steps to ensure compliance with the Policy and Procedures, including by placing limitations on the advisor's ability to participate in future meetings and proceedings.

-XIV.
-INFORMAL RESOLUTION
+14. INFORMAL RESOLUTION